mercury-telemetry/mercury-telemetry/CONTRIBUTING.md

 ## Code of Conduct
 You can access our code of conduct [here]().

+## Reporting Issues
+This section guides you through reporting an issue.
+Following these guidelines will help maintainers to understand your issue and in case you are reporting a bug, reproduce the behavior.

+#### For reporting bugs:
+* Check the [Wiki.](https://github.com/gcivil-nyu-org/spring2020-cs-gy-9223-class/wiki) and make sure you followed all the steps to install and configure our application accurately.

+* Search to see if the problem has already been reported.
+If it has and is still open, add a comment to the existing issue instead of opening a new one.

+* Create an issue on master repository and provide the following information by filling in the template.

+  1. Use a clear and descriptive title for the issue to identify the problem.
+  2. If reporting as bug, describe the exact steps which reproduce the problem in as many details as possible.
+  3. If reporting as bug, describe the behavior you observed after following the steps and point out what exactly is the problem with that behavior.
+Include screenshots if possible.

+ *Note: If you find a closed issue that is same as your issue, and you have followed the setup steps accurately, open a new issue and include a link to the original issue in the body of your new one.*

 ## Contributor Workflow
 1. Make a feature branch `git checkout -b <new_branch_name>`.
 Then, make your changes
 2. Ensure that you include tests that exercise not only your feature, but also any other code that might be impacted.
 This is very important.